-Homemade Pine Sol Test
+2. Pine Sol Pregnancy Test

 You might have pine sol at home.
 You might use it to clean your kitchen, bathrooms, and floors.
 Many people do.
-You can also use it to test for pregnancy.
+You can also use pine sol to test for pregnancy.
 The way you do this is by adding fresh urine to a bottle of pine sol.
 If the solution changes color, this is supposed to indicate pregnancy.

 While this homemade pregnancy test is one that many women swear by, there is no scientific research to show that it is accurate enough to use to predict pregnancy.
 For one, there is no indication over how long you should wait for the solution to change color.
 For example, when you take an at-home pregnancy test, you wait the number of minutes listed on the instructions to see your results.
 There is no time frame for this homemade test.
 There is also no indication over what kind of color change to look for in the solution.
 The only piece of advice offered when making this homemade test is that you use natural pine sol void of any additives or fragrances.

-Homemade Bleach Pregnancy Test
+3. Bleach Pregnancy Test